ptigas/nullspace/README.md

 Wordpress theme
 ---

-A wordpress theme developed using:
+A wordpress theme developed using
-1. 960.gs framework
++ 960.gs framework
-1. CSS3
++ CSS3

 You can see a demo in <http://ptigas.com/blog>